Help Save the Vaquita!!!

 With the recent discovery that the baiji is functionally-extinct, and probably extinct in absolute terms, the vaquita is now recognized as the most-endangered cetacean species in the world.
-Based on abundance estimated in 1997, there are estimated to be only 245 vaquitas remaining in 2008 (probably fewer now!).
+Based on abundance estimated in 1997, there are estimated to be only 245 vaquitas remaining in 2008 and now there are only 60.
 Based on expected levels of decline, this means there is a window of about two years in which to implement solutions to save the species.
 After that, it will likely be too late.

 In recent years, there been virtually unanimous agreement among researchers and conservationists examining the issue that what is needed to save the species is complete elimination of gillnet mortality.
 The International Committee for the Recovery of the Vaquita (CIRVA) has convened three times to discuss the species’ situation, and has come to the same conclusion.
 Some limited progress has been made towards closing down the gillnet fisheries that threaten the vaquita, but not surprisingly this has proven challenging, and many fishermen and fishing collectives have been resistant.
 It is now clearly seen that the only hope for the species is a program that eliminates gillnets, while at the same time providing economic incentives and aid to the affected fishermen to find alternative sources of income.
 What is currently needed is the public support to raise the several million US dollars needed to implement the plan.